 The 62-year-old photographer said he left his home in Kaiaua at 5.30am to visit his nephew in Inglewood, arriving around 9am.
 After spending an hour-and-a-half with his nephew, Irwin and his friend Dan began their return journey.

 About an hour into their drive, at Mokau, they "realised there were police cars and [the police] said 'You'll have to turn back'."

 The men tried SH43, but three-quarters of the way along the Forgotten World Highway, encountered another "massive" slip.

-After u-turning again, the pair took the Stratford/Taumarunui Highway to Taumarunui and continued through Te Kuiti, Hamilton via Hamilton airport and Morrinsville.
+After u-turning again, the pair took the Stratford/Tamarunui Highway to Tamarunui and continued through Te Kuiti, Hamilton via Hamilton airport and Morrinsville.

 "If we hadn't had the slip we would have been home by 1pm," Irwin said.

 They arrived in Kaiaua at 7.45pm feeling "absolutely p***ed off, just gutted".

 "We were absolutely annoyed by the fact that there were no warning signs advising us that the Te Kuiti/Taumarunui State Highway 43 roads were closed."